That's the Spirit (1945 film)

 That's the Spirit is a 1945 American comedy film directed by Charles Lamont and written by Michael Fessier and Ernest Pagano.
 The film stars Peggy Ryan, Jack Oakie, June Vincent, Gene Lockhart, Johnny Coy, Andy Devine, Arthur Treacher, Irene Ryan and Buster Keaton.
 The film was released on June 1, 1945, by Universal Pictures.

 Plot

+A vaudevillian returns from the dead to help his wife and daughter, who are being dominated by a greedy banker.